myersm0/SymbolicApproximators.jl/README.md

 ### An important note about preprocessing
 Some algorithms expect preprocessed inputs.
 Specifically, SAX and variants expect the data to be normalized with a mean of 0, standard deviation of 1.
 It's left to the user to handle such preprocessing where necessary, mainly because there are a number of ways you can do it, depending on your situation: maybe your data already happens to be normally distributed in this manner, or maybe you have streaming data and need to do online normalization, etc.

+It's also left to the user whether and how the time series is to be divided into "subsequences" (i.e. a scheme where you will have multiple _words_ per time series), and, if so, whether to normalize each subsequence independently.
+The authors of SAX do so: "we normalize each time series (including subsequences) to have a mean of zero and a standard deviation of one."
+In addition they advise: "if the subsequence contains only one value, the standard deviation is not defined.
+More troublesome is the case where the subsequence is _almost_ constant [...].
+We can easily deal with this problem, if the standard deviation of the sequence before normalization is below an epsilon ϵ, we simply assign the entire word to the middle-ranged alphabet."

 ### Extracting content from a `Word`
 The result of an `encode()` or `approximate()` call will be a `Word` struct.
 Internally, a `Word` stores integer indices into the alphabet of symbols, rather than storing the symbols themselves.
 Two accessors are provided to retrieve the contents: